itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1.1 =
 Groups 2.x simplifies the way access restrictions are handled.
-This release reduces the requirements to restrict by group for administrators.
+This release contains several fixes for errors and warnings, improves the plugin's security and improves the translation load process.